 Bennett emphasizes eating healthy and organic can be affordable.

-When the healthy couple aren’t stuffing themselves with salad, they take advantage of the change in seasons to seek out cost-effective exercise classes in their community.
+When the healthy couple isn’t stuffing themselves with salad, they take advantage of the change in seasons to seek out cost-effective exercise classes in their community.

 “I try to take advantage of as many as I can to switch up my fitness routine.”